 Dartford Borough Council of Civic Centre, Home Gardens, Dartford, Kent DA1 1DR is the Data Controller and is committed to protecting the rights of individuals in line with the Data Protection Legislation and is responsible for deciding how it holds and uses personal information about you.

-The interim Head of Legal Services, Civic Centre, Home Gardens, Dartford, Kent DA1 1DR: is the Council's Data Protection Officer overseeing compliance with the Data Protection Legislation and making sure we respect your rights and follow the law.
+The Head of Legal Services, Civic Centre, Home Gardens, Dartford, Kent DA1 1DR: is the Council's Data Protection Officer overseeing compliance with the Data Protection Legislation and making sure we respect your rights and follow the law.
 If you have any concerns or questions about how we look after your personal information, please contact the Data Protection Officer: dataprotection@dartford.gov.uk Please do not use this email address to make a freedom of information request - instead, refer to our freedom of information guidance and contact our FOI team.

 Our Personal Information Promise lists a number of our key commitments to protect your personal information.